MaastrichtU-IDS/dsri-documentation/docs/deploy-jupyter.md

 ## Start JupyterLab with root user

-You will need to have enabled root containers (aka. anyuid) in your project to start a container as root user, [contact us 📬](mailto:dsri-support-l@maastrichtuniversity.nl) to do so.
+> 🔒 You need root containers enabled (aka. anyuid) in your project to start this application.

 You can deploy it using the **JupyterLab with root user** solutions in the [Catalog web UI](https://app.dsri.unimaas.nl:8443/console/catalog):